 Twin Peaks – Seasons One and Two: A classic series that still holds up.

-I am a big David Lynch fan, but sadly I was a bit too young to catch his and Mark Frost’s much lauded television series Twin Peaks during its first run.
-It’s the story of the investigation of a murder of a young woman named Laura Palmer, in a the sleepy town of Twin Peaks, by F.B.I. agent Dale Cooper.
-While this seems like a straight-forward premise, the town, Laura Palmer, and Agent Cooper, have strange layers to them which lead to a mysterious underbelly filled with dark turns and supernatural undertones.
+I am a big David Lynch fan, but sadly I was a bit too young to catch his and Mark Frost’s much-lauded television series Twin Peaks during its first run.
+It’s the story of the investigation of a murder of a young woman named Laura Palmer in the sleepy town of Twin Peaks by F.B.I. agent Dale Cooper.
+While this seems like a straight-forward premise, the town, Laura Palmer, and Agent Cooper have strange layers to them which lead to a mysterious underbelly filled with dark turns and supernatural undertones.
 With the advent of a third season, which will premiere on May 21, 2017 on Showtime, I decided there was no better time than now to catch up on the two seasons which aired from 1990-1991.

 My first impression is that the show has stood up to the test of time.
 When I did a series rewatch of The X Files a few years back to prepare for Season 10, I was amazed at how aged the early seasons looked compared to later seasons.
 Twin Peaks manages to look fresh even with some of its 90s wardrobe and hair choices.
 It helps that the show is mostly set around nature, so the 1990s could very well be 2017 in a sleepy town that doesn’t feel it has to be caught up with the times.